Elizabeth Parsons (artist): Artistic career

-Parsons originally painted under the name E.Warren, but after her marriage exhibited as Mrs George Parsons, although she signed her works 'E.P.'
+Parsons originally painted under the name "E.Warren", but after her marriage exhibited as "Mrs George Parsons", although she signed her works "E.P."

 While living in London Parsons was taught by Thomas Miles Richardson (1813–90) and James Duffield Harding (1797–1863).
 During her early life she visited a number of locations to sketch and paint the scenery, including areas of Nottinghamshire, Derbyshire, Wales, Devon and Cornwall as well as at Strathclyde in Scotland.
 In 1864 she journeyed to Fontainebleau in France.

 When Parsons arrived in Australia she soon began to exhibit her works.
-Her earliest show was on 1 December 1870, in an exhibition of 'Works by Victorian Artists' at the Melbourne Public Library.
-A review in the Argus reported that 'In the watercolour department there are no better landscapes than those painted by Mrs Parsons'.
+Her earliest show was on 1 December 1870, in an exhibition of "Works by Victorian Artists" at the Melbourne Public Library.
+A review in the Argus reported that "In the watercolour department there are no better landscapes than those painted by Mrs Parsons."

 On 3 December 1874 Parsons was elected to the Council of the Victorian Academy of Art, becoming its first female council member, despite opposition from other members.
+She was an active member of Melbourne's notoriously bohemian Buonarotti Club founded in 1883, and after its demise in 1887 founded a similar club in 1889, known as Stray Leaves, comprising several other ex-Buonarotti members.